PoLi-RL: A Point-to-List Reinforcement Learning Framework for Conditional Semantic Textual Similarity: Methodology

 \subsection{Problem Formulation}

 The core objective of C-STS is to learn a scoring function that accurately reflects the semantic similarity between two text segments under a specific condition.
-Formally, each C-STS data sample is defined as a tuple $x = (t_1, t_2, c, y)$, where $t_1, t_2$ are two text segments, $c$ is the natural language condition, and $y \in [1,5]$ is the human-annotated similarity judgement on the Likert scale \citep{Likert-1932}.
-Notably, the label $y$ corresponds to a fine-grained set of semantic criteria.
-According to the C-STS annotation guidelines, the meanings of the scores are as follows: (1) Completely dissimilar; (2) Thematically related but dissimilar; (3) Roughly equivalent, but with some important information differences; (4) Mostly equivalent, with some unimportant details differing; (5) Completely equivalent.
+Formally, each C-STS data sample is defined as a pair $(x, y)$, where the input $x = (t_1, t_2, c)$ consists of two text segments and a natural language condition, and the label $y \in [1,5]$ is the human-annotated similarity judgment on the Likert scale \citep{Likert-1932}.
+Specifically, the label $y$ corresponds to a fine-grained set of semantic criteria.
+According to the C-STS annotation guidelines \citep{C-STS-EMNLP-2023}, the scores represent: (1) Completely dissimilar; (2) Thematically related but dissimilar; (3) Roughly equivalent, but with some important information differences; (4) Mostly equivalent, differing only in unimportant details; (5) Completely equivalent.
 This level of granularity demands that the model perform fine-grained reasoning beyond surface-level semantics, posing a significant challenge to its capabilities.

-A unique characteristic of the C-STS dataset is its paired structure: samples are organized in adjacent pairs that share the same text segments $(t_1, t_2)$ but feature different conditions and maintain a deterministic ordinal relationship between their labels, i.e., $y_{\text{high}} \ge y_{\text{low}}$.
+A distinctive feature of the C-STS dataset is its paired structure: samples are organized in adjacent pairs that share the same text segments $(t_1, t_2)$ but feature different conditions and maintain a strict ordinal relationship between their labels, i.e., $y_{\text{high}} \ge y_{\text{low}}$.
 This structure provides a solid foundation for our pairwise reward design, as detailed in subsection~\ref{sec:poli_rl}.